-- The TFSA comes with a contribution limit – for the 2016 calendar year, you can stash $5,500 in a TFSA.
+- The TFSA comes with a contribution limit.
+For the 2019 calendar year, you can stash $6,000 in a TFSA.

-- You can have as many TFSA accounts as you want, at as many financial institutions as you want, but the contribution limit is cumulative – you can’t just throw $5,500 into ten different TFSA accounts every year.
+- You can have as many TFSA accounts as you want, at as many financial institutions as you want, but the contribution limit is cumulative.
+You can’t just throw $6,000 into ten different TFSA accounts every year.
 That’s tax fraud, and sloppy tax fraud at that, because they will definitely catch you.
 (If you do overcontribute to your TFSA, here’s how to fix it.)